Discrete Morse functions from lexicographic orders

-Now suppose that the $J$-intervals differ from the $I$-intervals.
-We claim that the above matching on faces hitting all the $J$-intervals extends to all of $e^{-1}(F_k)$.
-What requires special consideration are faces in $F_k \setminus (\cup_{i<k} F_i )$ that do not hit all of the $J$-intervals, despite hitting all the $I$-intervals.
-Note that any rank $r$ which gets truncated from an $I$-interval when the interval is converted to a $J$-interval $j$ also must belong to another $I$-interval at lower ranks, and this lower $I$-interval must be one that also gives rise to a $J$-interval, which we denote $j'$.
-However, such an $r$ cannot be the lowest rank in this new $I$-interval.
-Thus, a face which includes rank $r$ will differ from the critical cell on the resulting $J$-interval and hence be matched by our construction, unless rank $r$ is the lowest rank in the resulting $J$-interval.
-However, this contradicts $j$ being a minimal skipped interval at all, since it would strictly contain $j'$. \EOP
+On the other hand, there are no directed cycles involving only matching edges of type (b), since the complete matching on a Boolean algebra $B_n$ which pairs $S\setminus \{ i\} $ with $S\cup \{ i\} $ for some fixed $i\in [n]$ is acyclic.
+Finally, there are no directed cycles involving both types of cells because there are no directed edges from cells of type (b) to cells of type (a).